rritaz/starter-academic/content/authors/admin/_index.md

   - Visitors
 ---

-I am a Clinical Assistant Professor of Biostatistics at the University of Illinois Chicago, with appointments in the [School of Public Health, Division of Epidemiology and Biostatistics](https://publichealth.uic.edu/profiles/zejnullahi-rrita/) (primary), and the [College of Applied Health Sciences](https://ahs.uic.edu/profiles/zejnullahi-rrita/) (joint), and a Statistician in the Office of Research (https://ahs.uic.edu/inside-ahs/office-of-research/), College of Applied Health Sciences.
+I am a Clinical Assistant Professor of Biostatistics at the University of Illinois Chicago, with appointments in the [School of Public Health, Division of Epidemiology and Biostatistics](https://publichealth.uic.edu/profiles/zejnullahi-rrita/) (primary), the [College of Applied Health Sciences](https://ahs.uic.edu/profiles/zejnullahi-rrita/) (joint), and serve as a Statistician in the [Office of Research](https://ahs.uic.edu/inside-ahs/office-of-research/), College of Applied Health Sciences.

 I develop and apply statistical methods to support evidence-based policy and decision-making in public health and social policy.
 This includes

 - extensions of meta-analysis methods to small sample situations,
 - the formulation of effect sizes and effect-size estimators for randomized and quasi-experiments when adjusting for covariates, and
 - the development and application of statistical methods to support refugee populations.

 I am also interested in generating empirical evidence about how policymakers and practitioners make decisions and in designing tools that better support their decision-making processes.

 To date, I have worked on a range of substantive areas, including

 - human rights statistics,
 - sports epidemiology,
 - mobility improvement among older adults and people with neurological disorders,